yosuke-kuroki/AI-System-Rag-LangChain/README.md

 Thus, I have elected to use Google Colab for this project to leverage its great GPU capabilities, easy setup, and seamless integration with external APIs and services.

 I have also tested the code so that it works on my MacOS (Local) and Windows (Local) machines, with minor adjustments.
-However, the performance was quite poor compared to Google Colab.
+However, the performance was quite poor compared to Google Colab, so I recommend using Google Colab for the best experience.

 ---